Opened: April 1987

 Lagoon’s Enterprise was the sixth and final Huss ride¹ to open at the park.
 It arrived in 1987 when the park celebrated its centennial year.² In honor of that milestone, the ride was dubbed the Centennial Screamer.
 A Zierer Wave Swinger named Turn Of The Century also opened later that season.
 The Screamer took a spot next to Musik Express which had been occupied by the Space Scrambler from 1982 to 1986.
 It was at that point that the Scrambler was moved to its present location.

 The Centennial Screamer has remained basically the same in appearance since it opened.
 The image at the top of this page shows the arm in different colors than the solid blue it’s painted in now.
 Aside from that, the colors are the same.
 The gondolas still feature the ’80s Lagoon logo and is one of the few places in the park it can still be seen.
 The full name was used in the operator’s safety spiel and on the ticket sign at the entrance, but only the “Screamer” portion was on the large electrical sign.
 In 2007 the backdrop, painted with an outer space scene of stars and planets, was taken down mid-season along with the “Screamer” sign above it.
 The backdrop returned in 2008 completely repainted with brighter colors, a cartoon-like spaceship and planets, and the full name of the ride.
-The electric sign never returned, but four metal posts where the sign was mounted can still be seen sticking up above the center of the backdrop.
+The electric sign never returned, but four metal posts where the sign was mounted could still be seen sticking up above the center of the backdrop until they were finally removed in the middle of the 2016 season.

 2. Lagoon’s early beginnings go back to the Lake Park Bathing Resort which opened in 1886 on the shores of the Great Salt Lake.
 1986 would have been the park’s centennial year, but for whatever reason it was celebrated the following year.